 Gateway: The elaborate gateway complex is flanked on either side by guard rooms.
 Shrine: At the south-east corner of the courtyard were a group of five votive shrines of various shapes.

 Kitchen: It was also located in the same spot as the shrine.
 Toilet: Monastery latrine block was located on the southern side.
-Passage: Passage is vaulted with radiating true arch.

 Bathing Ghat: 160 ft away at the southeastern corner.